-In another post, I talked about relationships and how one of the greatest gifts you could give to a loved one is to do what you can to help them reach happiness; Finding ways to support them that moves them toward a happier life.
+In another post, I talked about relationships and how one of the greatest gifts you could give to a loved one is to do what you can to help them reach happiness; Finding ways to support them that move them toward a happier life.

 When you are too busy defending yourself around them, this will never happen.
 After all, it’s hard to focus on helping someone else reach their happiness when you are caught up in your own turmoil and misery.
 Especially when the other person is the source of that turmoil and misery.